-RCC's Office of Institutional Effectiveness hosted several drop in sessions offering training and support centered around Nuventive Improve.
+RCC's Office of Institutional Effectiveness hosted several "drop in" sessions offering training and support centered around Nuventive Improve.
 The office will continue working with faculty to ensure that this technology solution is not a barrier to completing assessment.

-One important aspect of professional development that has improved in 2017-2018 is faculty's willingness to use assessment results as one part of a conversation about student success.
+One important aspect of professional development that has improved in 2017-2018 is faculties' willingness to use assessment results as one part of a conversation about student success.
 Assessment results combined with disaggregated course success rates are informing conversations about student success at the individual faculty level as well as the discipline level.

 This is producing a stronger understanding of the interaction between course outcomes, program outcomes, student work, and faculty expectation.
 This is a promising practice that will help the college focus on Pillar 4, Ensuring Learning, of Guided Pathways.

-2018-2019 PLANS
+2019-2020 PLANS

-In early Fall 2018, the Riverside Assessment Committee will finalize the Critical Thinking assessment report and begin the process of assessing Information Competency and Technology Literacy.
-Seven ADT's are also scheduled to be assessed under the PLO process.

-A significant focus for Fall 2018 will be on completing the requirements for Standard I for accreditation.
+In Fall 2019, the Riverside Assessment Committee will plan and conduct an assessment of the Communication GE SLO.
+Eight (8) ADT's are also scheduled to be assessed under the PLO process.
+A significant focus for Fall 2019 will be on completing the requirements for Standard I for accreditation.
+The Assessment Committee will play a major role during the accreditation team's visit.

-One known gap is the integration and communication between assessment and curriculum.
+The Assessment Committee is working to increase communication and coordination with the college's Curriculum Committee.
 While the assessment committee can provide a framework and support for assessment and recommendations for improvement, curriculum changes must be discussed and implemented at the discipline and department level - not by the assessment committee.
 Creating a stronger understanding of what assessment can and cannot do to support curriculum revision is something that the committee hopes to achieve in 2018-2019.